Dr. Dominic Stephen GLYNN

 Services in CityU

 2nd year tutor (TI).
 Coordinator Minor in Translation.
-Deputy exchange coordinator for student life and learning.
+Exchange coordinator for student life and learning.
 Internal reviewer for research proposals and reports.
 Member of the task force on programme promotion.
 Member of the PPBR task force.
+Member of the 3+ 1 sutdy task force.
 Member of the summer 4+ week study program.
 Member of the student activities committee.
 Member of the MA internship committee.

 Research Interests/Areas